elastic/rally/docs/install.rst

 .. note::

-   If you use RHEL, please ensure to install a recent version of git via the `Red Hat Software Collections <https://www.softwarecollections.org/en/scls/rhscl/git19/>`_.
+   If you use RHEL, install a recent version of git via the `Red Hat Software Collections <https://www.softwarecollections.org/en/scls/rhscl/git19/>`_.

 **MacOS**